SciAuth/workshop/2022/index.md

 Meeting ID: **955 9786 6619**
 Passcode: **584572**
 Find your local phone number: [https://cmu.zoom.us/u/aiaoWuEoa](https://cmu.zoom.us/u/aiaoWuEoa)

-**The meeting will be recorded**.
+**The meeting will be recorded.
+The recording will later be made available for online viewing after the workshop.
+Participation in the workshop on site or via Zoom implies your consent to be recorded, and permission to include your participation in the recording made available publicly online**.

-*To preserve bandwidth for the presenters, please disable your video and remain on mute during presentations.*
+*As a courtesy to our presenters, please disable your video and remain on mute during presentations.*

 Workshop Materials and Recording
 --------------------------------